AnalyticalGraphicsInc/ODTKCodeExamples/OdtkContainerization/linux/custom-environment/README.md

 ### Yellowdog Updater Modifier (YUM)

 If you need to override the default `yum` repository configuration to download RPM packages, copy your repository configuration (`*.repo`) files to the [`yum-repositories`](./yum-repositories/) folder at the same level as this file.

+> [!IMPORTANT]
+> ODTK depends on a specific version of Python which is built from source by one of the images in this collection.
+This process requires downloading packages from yum repositories not provided in the Redhat UBI-8 base image.
+We provide the `python-yum-repositories/python-yum.repo` file, which configures the following Rocky 8 repositories needed to build Python:
+> * Rocky Linux 8 - BaseOS
+> * Rocky Linux 8 - AppStream
+> * Rocky Linux 8 - PowerTools
+>
+> If you provide any repo files in the [`yum-repositories`](./yum-repositories/) folder, the default repo file will not be made available, and you will be responsible to configure the above Rocky Linux 8 repositories in addition to your own customizations.

 If you don't need to override the default `yum` repository configuration to download RPM packages, delete the lines for `YUM configuration` as described in [`Dockerfile`](./Dockerfile).